flipkart-incubator/gojira/README.md

 6. Interfaces to plug-in data-store for storing recorded data.
 8. Test executors for running tests in replay mode.
 9. Very low overhead during NONE and PROFILE mode.
 TODO: Add metrics.
+10. Adding new mode called TRANSFORM which will provide hooks to client to modify existing profiled data to adhere to contract changes

 ## Changelog
 [Changelog](https://github.com/flipkart-incubator/gojira/blob/master/CHANGELOG.md)